 There are a number of ways you can use this feature.
 For example, imagine you hire a third-party NOC to support your clients outside of business hours.
-If the third-party also uses IT Glue, you can invite them into your account.
+If the third-party also uses IT Glue, you can invite them to your account.
 You don't have to create or manage individual accounts.
 Users in the other account have permission to work in your account and access information there.

 Step 1 - Choose a maximum role

 The maximum role is an upper limit.
-Each user account in the third-party account will have an effective role that may be different than the maximum role you choose, but not higher than the maximum role.
+Each user account in the delegate account will have an effective role that may be different than the maximum role you choose, but not higher than the maximum role.

 For example, let's say you set the maximum role to Editor: